coder/docs/guides/ssl-certificates/route53.md

   --wait
 ```

-There are also a few additional steps to make sure that your hostname and Dev
+There are also a few additional steps to make sure that your hostname and dev
 URLs work.

 1. Check the contents of your namespace: